Rubin-unige/assignment1_rt/README.md

 ### 2. Distance Monitor Node (distance_monitor)

 This node ensures that the turtles maintain safe distances from each other and stay within the boundaries of the simulation environment.
 This node continuously calculates and monitors turtle positions.
-Its key features are:<br>
+Its key features are:
 -  Continuously calculates the distance between `turtle1` and `turtle2` and publishes this information on a dedicated ROS topic for monitoring.
 -  Automatically stops a turtle if it approaches the other turtle.
 -  Stops a turtle if it's position is too close to the boundaries.